-Manchester United Women v Tottenham Hotspur Women
+Man Utd beat Spurs in WSL to extend run

 Post update

 Corner, Manchester United Women.
-Conceded by Rosella Ayane.
+Conceded by Kerys Harrop.

 Post update